 Also, a Frequently Asked Questions page is available to answer any questions you may have and give more detailed information.

 Navigation Tips audio

-Inclusion Melbourne has a proud history supporting adults with an intellectual disability and is one of Melbourne’s oldest support services.
+Inclusion Melbourne has a proud history of supporting adults with an intellectual disability and is one of Melbourne’s oldest disability support services.

 Formerly known as Gawith Villa and established by Charles Sherwin (Charlie) Gawith (1920 – 1982), services began in 1948.

-Inclusion Melbourne added volunteer support to its services in 1998, matching volunteers to fulfil a range of roles and in 2014 became an auspice organisation for the Commonwealth Visitor volunteer program for older people in our community experiencing loneliness & isolation.
+Inclusion Melbourne added volunteer support to its services in 1998, matching volunteers to fulfil a range of roles supporting people with intellectual disability.
+In 2014, Inclusion Melbourne became an auspice organisation for the Aged Care Volunteer Visitors Scheme (ACVVS) which matches volunteers with older people in our community experiencing loneliness & isolation.

 Our History audio

 Why Volunteer audio

 Research shows that people who volunteer feel happier, healthier and more confident.
 They also gain a sense of belonging and connectedness to their community through the building of relationships.